 “All of us get angry from time to time,” comments Darin Dougherty, an assistant professor who led the research.
 “At such times, feelings of wrath in the primitive parts of our brains seem to be balanced by inhibitions of our will to act on those feelings.” chemistry of anger

 This process is like a miracle.
-Of course, the brain itself is a composite of so many apparent miracles it boggles any brain that seeks to understand it.
+Of course, the brain itself is a composite of so many apparent miracles it’s complicated to understand.
 Still we try.
 While one part of the brain is fed blood and reacts in anger, in unison other blood is fed to an area that controls inhibition that sort of keeps the angry thought under a lid.
 Of course, brain damage and mental illness can upset the balance of this process.
-This is why we see movies of people in mental hospitals screaming in rage without stopping.
-Somehow the delicate balance their brain was meant to have has been disturbed.
-When this is the case, there is anger management medication.
-In fact, many people find medical help with their feelings of uncontrolled anger through prescription drugs for anger treatment.
+This is why we see movies of people in mental hospitals screaming in rage who can’t stop.
+Somehow the delicate balance in their brain has been disturbed.
+When this is the case, anger management medication may help.
+In fact, many people find medical help for their feelings of uncontrolled anger through prescription drugs for anger treatment.

 So what does anger in the brain mean to me and you?
 Once again, it points us to the truths of Phineas Gage: our mind is a delicate instrument that needs care to stay in balance.
 When we are getting angry often we should ask ourselves: “Is this chemical?”
 Is there something disrupting the balance between those two parts of the brain?
 If so, there are likely drugs that can help … see a psychiatrist or a psychologist that has a practice in concert with a psychiatrist.
 There are so many triggers that make us angry and even despondent.